 Larger commercial vehicles pose larger threats in motor vehicle accidents, as they can also lead to more intense injuries, as the impact could be extremely different from regular sized vehicle.
 There are several factors that can lead to an auto accident with a commercial vehicle.
 Certain vehicles, such as semi trucks, are required to make stops where most vehicles will not, there trailers are usually wider than regular vehicles as well as their cargo is often times much greater.

 Because these vehicles can pose potentially higher threads on the roads, they are required to be insured and they are held responsible for employing safe drivers.
 In the event that their drivers fail to honor their duty of care, the driver, the company that driver works with, and the insurance company can be seen as liable for this auto accident.
 Being involved in an accident with a delivery truck, semi truck, or a commercial vehicle, can be very traumatizing and may require extensive treatment.
 Should you or someone you know be involved in a motor vehicle with one of the above listed vehicles be sure to seek medical treatment immediately.
-Also, be sure to contact an auto accident attorney in Dekalb County, GA to see what your legal options are and if you can be compensated for damages.
+Also, be sure to contact an auto accident attorney in Atlanta, GA to see what your legal options are and if you can be compensated for damages.

 Thanks to Andrew R. Lynch, P.C. for their insight into personal injury claims and accidents involving a commercial vehicle.